almende/vis/README.md

 ==================

 Vis.js is a dynamic, browser based visualization library.
-The library is designed to be easy to use, to handle large amounts of dynamic data, and to enable manipulation of the data.
+The library is designed to be easy to use, handle large amounts of dynamic data, and enable manipulation of the data.
 The library consists of the following components:

 - Timeline.
 Display different types of data on a timeline.